-- Law troubles such as possession of drugs, child neglect, public intoxication, driving under influence of a substance, domestic violence, sexual assault, assault, child abuse, underage drinking, etc.
+- Law troubles such as possession of drugs, child neglect, public intoxication, driving under the influence of a substance, domestic violence, sexual assault, assault, child abuse, underage drinking, etc.

 - The constant denial of drugs or alcohol use.

 A person can exhibit any of these signs because of other reasons.
 However, if there is a combination of multiple signs, it could be a big problem.
-It is highly important to address such issues as soon as possible and seek a comprehensive California addiction treatment.
+It is highly important to address such issues as soon as possible and seek comprehensive California addiction treatment.
 Otherwise, it may lead to serious health issues, loss of employment, conflicts in the family, conflicts in love life, and more.

 How to avoid substance use disorder?

-The easiest and the most important step to avoid drug and alcohol use disorder is to recognize it and seek immediate medical help.
+The easiest and most important step to avoid drug and alcohol use disorder is to recognize it and seek immediate medical help.
 Be proactive and observant to take the necessary steps right at the beginning of the issue and do not wait until it leads to more serious problems.
 Whether it’s you or your loved one who is struggling with substance use disorder, follow these steps to avoid problems and seek medical assistance.

 - Offer healthy options to deal with stress.

 - Be communicative with your loved ones.
 Share your problems.

 - Consult with a mental health expert about your issues.